-The Alice is an all-day restaurant and bar set to open this summer at The Randolph Hotel in Oxford.
+The Alice is an all-day restaurant and bar which has just opened at The Randolph Hotel in Oxford.

-With a name that’s a nod to the city’s famous author, Lewis Carroll, The Alice will be serving up breakfast, lunch, dinner, pre-theatre dining and afternoon teas.
+With a name that’s a nod to the city’s famous author, Lewis Carroll, The Alice serves up breakfast, lunch, dinner, pre-theatre dining and afternoon teas.

-Chef Chris Emery, who has worked with Jason Atherton in New York and at London’s Pollen Street Social, is heading up the kitchen.
-Menus will be seasonal British.
+Chef Chris Emery, who has worked with Jason Atherton in New York and at London’s Pollen Street Social, is heading up the kitchen and the menu is seasonal British.

-Other hospitality spaces include the Alice Bar, where speciality cocktails include the Randolph Gimlet.
+Other hospitality spaces include the Alice Bar, with speciality cocktails like the Randolph Gimlet.
 There is also The Snug, The Morse Bar, The Drawing Room and The Lancaster Room.

-World-class Japanese dining and cocktails are coming to the rooftop of The Londoner, the world’s first ‘super boutique’ hotel.
+World-class Japanese dining and cocktails can be head on the rooftop of The Londoner, the world’s first ‘super boutique’ hotel.

-8 at The Londoner will feature a decadent lounge area with a firepit at its centre, minimal terrace and breathtaking views of the capital.
+8 at The Londoner has a decadent lounge area with a firepit at its centre, minimal terrace and breathtaking views of the capital.

-September 2021 will see the launch of Garden House, a new bar and restaurant within Graduate Cambridge hotel on the banks of the River Cam.
+The Garden House is a bar and restaurant within the new Graduate Cambridge hotel on the banks of the River Cam.

-Adam Wood, formerly of London’s award-winning Perilla, will lead the kitchen with a focus on open-flame cooking and seasonal East Anglian produce.
+Adam Wood, formerly of London’s award-winning Perilla, leads the kitchen with a focus on open-flame cooking and seasonal East Anglian produce.

 Dishes are set to include Grilled Norfolk Quail, Herdwick Hogget and Native Oysters with Gooseberry and Jalapeno.

-The terrace area overlooking the river will offer a lighter, more informal Garden House menu.
+The terrace area overlooking the river offers a lighter, more informal Garden House menu.

 The Water House Project was set up by chef Gabriel Waterhouse, formerly of Michelin-star restaurant Galvin La Chapelle, to take the stuffiness out of fine dining.

-Originally launched as a supper club in 2015 before becoming a restaurant, it will put down permanent roots this September in a contemporary space in east London’s Bethnal Green, close to Regent’s Canal.
+Originally launched as a supper club in 2015 before becoming a restaurant, it has put down permanent roots in a contemporary space in east London’s Bethnal Green, close to Regent’s Canal.

-Roberta Hall-McCarron, chef-owner of The Little Chartroom – the Leith based restaurant inspired by her childhood memories of sailing the Scottish coastline and love for the country’s produce – will bring two new restaurant openings to Edinburgh in 2021.
+Roberta Hall-McCarron, chef-owner of The Little Chartroom, the Leith based restaurant inspired by her childhood memories of sailing the Scottish coastline and love for the country’s produce, has opened two new restaurants in Edinburgh.

-Moving a short walk to Bonnington Road, The Little Chartroom’s latest incarnation will be a bigger, more grown-up restaurant with a lively open kitchen at its heart, an elegant dining room and separate bar area for pre and post-dinner drinks.
+Moving a short walk to Bonnington Road, The Little Chartroom’s latest incarnation is a bigger, more grown-up restaurant with a lively open kitchen at its heart, elegant dining room and separate bar area for pre and post-dinner drinks.

-If you love steak, you’ll probably know about London’s excellent Hawksmoor restaurants – but to mark their 15th anniversary the group are opening a new ‘floating’ establishment this winter.
+If you love steak, you’ll probably know about London’s excellent Hawksmoor restaurants – but to mark their 15th anniversary the group have opened a new ‘floating’ establishment in Canary Wharf.

-The seventh London Hawksmoor is an eco-friendly pavilion on the water in Canary Wharf, with a green roof planted with wildflowers and grasses to encourage visits from insects and bees.
+The seventh London Hawksmoor is an eco-friendly pavilion on the water with a green roof planted with wildflowers and grasses to encourage visits from insects and bees.

-Spread over three levels, including a 150-cover dining space, a 120-cover bar – as well as Hawksmoor’s first ever outdoor space – it will be their biggest restaurant yet.
+Spread over three levels, including a 150-cover dining space, a 120-cover bar – as well as Hawksmoor’s first ever outdoor space – it is their biggest restaurant yet.